 You may change your vote and revoke your proxy at any time prior to the vote at the Annual Meeting.
-If you are the stockholder of record, a proxy may be revoked by a writing delivered to the Company's Corporate Secretary, at OUTFRONT Media Inc., 405 Lexington Avenue, 17th Floor, New York, New York 10174, stating that the proxy is revoked, by a subsequent proxy that is signed by the person who signed the earlier proxy and is delivered before or at the Annual Meeting, by voting again on a later date on the internet or by telephone (only your latest internet or telephone proxy submitted prior to the Annual Meeting will be counted), or by attendance at the Annual Meeting and voting in person.
-If your shares are held in street name, you may change your vote by submitting new voting instructions to your broker, bank or other nominee following the instruction it has provided, or, if you have obtained a "legal proxy" from your broker or nominee giving you the right to vote your shares, by attending the Annual Meeting and voting in person.
+If you are the stockholder of record, a proxy may be revoked by a writing delivered to the Company's Corporate Secretary, at OUTFRONT Media Inc., 405 Lexington Avenue, 17th Floor, New York, New York 10174, stating that the proxy is revoked, by a subsequent proxy that is signed by the person who signed the earlier proxy and is delivered before or at the Annual Meeting, by authorizing a new proxy to vote on a later date on the internet or by telephone (only your latest internet or telephone proxy submitted prior to the Annual Meeting will be counted), or by attendance at the Annual Meeting and voting in person via webcast.
+Attendance alone, without voting, will not be sufficient to revoke a previously authorized proxy.
+If your shares are held in street name, you may change your vote by submitting new voting instructions to your broker, bank or other nominee following the instruction it has provided, or, if you have obtained a "legal proxy" from your broker or nominee giving you the right to vote your shares, by attending the Annual Meeting and voting in person via webcast.